aridjayarecipes/cutesrecipes.web.app/content/post/1836-step-by-step-guide-to-prepare-any-night-of-the-week-pomegranates-beetroot-juice.md

 - "1 glass water"
 - "1 big pomegranate"
 recipeinstructions:
-- "Cut the pomegranate & take the seeds in a bowl."
+- "Cut the pomegranate &amp; take the seeds in a bowl."
-- "Put the seeds the mixer.Add 1 glass of water & blend 2-3 times."
+- "Put the seeds the mixer.Add 1 glass of water &amp; blend 2-3 times."
-- "Stain with stainer& keep the juice aside."
+- "Stain with stainer&amp; keep the juice aside."
 - "Grind the beetroot with 1/4 cup of water to a smooth paste.Stain using a stainer.press as much as possible.
 Beetroot juice is ready."
-- "Now mix pomegranate,beetroot & lemon juice together.
+- "Now mix pomegranate,beetroot &amp; lemon juice together.
 Add ice cubes according to need.Serve chilled."
 categories:
 - Recipe
 tags: